 The curriculum is organized in accordance with requirements of the American Dental Association Commission on Dental Accreditation with consultation from the Maui County Dental Society.
-Hands-on experience is achieved through clinical practice in the Maui Oral Health Center and in dental offices and clinics.
+Hands-on experience is achieved through clinical practice in the new dental clinic in the Daniel K. Inouye Allied Health Center – Noi’i Building and in dental offices and clinics on Maui.
 Graduates are eligible to take the Dental Assisting National Board (DANB).

 Per UH Board of Regents policy, priority for admission to the high demand Dental Assisting and Dental Hygiene programs is given first to fully qualified State of Hawai‘i residents as determined by the registrar for tuition purposes.* Qualified non-residents are considered after qualified Hawai‘i residents have filled all available openings.
 Admission to UH Maui College does not guarantee admission to the Dental Assisting program.